 Manuscripts should make a significant contribution to the knowledge of Mormonism through new interpretations and/or new information.
+The editors are especially interested in articles that offer international perspectives and twentieth century and contemporary history.
 Acceptance is based on originality, use of primary sources, literary quality, accuracy and relevance.

 Articles should be approximately 10,000 words in length, although shorter works will be considered.
 The journal will not accept submissions over 15,000 words in length.
 Reprints and simultaneous submissions are not accepted.

 The journal uses the Chicago Manual of Style (17th edition).
 Articles should use footnotes.
-For additional information, see the style guide at http://mormonhistoryassociation.org
+The Journal of Mormon History also has a style guide for Restoration sources.
+For additional information, see the style guide.